Travelling north along the Mosel Valley

 We just haven't felt comfortable here in Germany.
 The folk seem too serious, studious, they're not unfriendly, but neither are they friendly.
 We don't take it personally in the least, they are the way they are, but it's just not for us, and we can't wait to get out of the country tomorrow.

-As a Lancaster flies we're about 350 miles from home, and just for once we're looking forward to being back there.
+As a Lancaster flies we're about 350 miles from home, and we're looking forward to being back there.